 With the introduction of Dolly’s Imagination Library, Dolly began mailing a brand new, age appropriate book each month to every child under the age of five in Sevier County.
 With the arrival of every child’s first book, the classic “The Little Engine That Could” TM, every child could experience the joy of finding their very own book in their mailbox.
 By the time each participating child entered Kindergarten, he or she had a 60-volume library of books.
 The last book of the collection, “Look Out Kindergarten, Here I Come,” prepared them for school.

 Needless to say, the program has been a success.
 So much so that many other communities clamored to provide the Imagination Library to their children.
 Dolly thought long and hard about it and decided to help develop a way for other communities to participate.
-With Penguin Group USA as the exclusive publisher for the Imagination Library, the program is now replicated in 1,600 communities throughout the U.S., Canada and the United Kingdom.
+With Penguin Group USA as the exclusive publisher for the Imagination Library, the program is now replicated communities throughout the U.S., Canada, Australia, the Republic of Ireland, and the United Kingdom.

 Dolly has also been a major supporter of health care in Sevier County.
 She is the honorary chairperson of The Dr. Robert F. Thomas Foundation, named for the doctor who delivered Dolly and helped establish adequate healthcare facilities in Sevier County.
 This organization helps expand the range and quality of health care services available by helping Sevier County meet the continuing challenges of the rapidly changing healthcare field.
 Today, Sevierville’s award-winning LeConte Medical Center is the proud home of the Dolly Parton Center for Women’s Services and The Dolly Parton Birthing Unit.